Alexis Pérez

-Alexis Rafael Pérez Fontanilla (born 25 March 1994) is a Colombian professional footballer who plays as a defender for Turkish club Giresunspor.
+Alexis Rafael Pérez Fontanilla (born 25 March 1994) is a Colombian professional footballer who plays as a defender for Qatar Stars League club Al-Arabi.

 Personal life

 Since 2014, Pérez has been in a relationship with English lawyer and model Leanne Shillingford, whom he met while playing in Spain.

 Career

 Uniautónoma

 Pérez made his professional debut in 2013 while playing for Uniautónoma.

 Villarreal B/Real Valladolid (loan)

 Late, he was loaned at Spanish teams Villarreal and Real Valladolid.

 Atlético Junior

 In 2015, Pérez returns to Uniautónoma, and then, in 2016 he signs out for Atlético Junior.

 Querétaro F.C.

-On 20 June 2017, Mexican club Querétaro F.C. announced the $2.7 Million dollar signing of Pérez on a four-year contract.
+On 20 June 2017, Mexican club Querétaro announced the $2.7 Million dollar signing of Pérez on a four-year contract.

-On August 5, 2017 Pérez made his first Liga MX appearance against Tigres UANL ending in a 1-1 draw.
+On August 5, 2017 Pérez made his first Liga MX appearance against Tigres UANL ending in a 1–1 draw.